How often can you refinance your home?

 Ready to refinance?

 If you’re interested in lowering your interest rate, shortening your loan term, or tapping into home equity for cash, refinancing could help you unlock your financial goals..
-Whether this is your first time refinancing or you’ve done it before, Better Mortgage offers competitive rates, zero lender fees, and a streamlined online process that helps you find the best loan options possible.
+Whether this is your first time refinancing or you’ve done it before, Better Mortgage offers competitive rates and a streamlined online process that helps you find the best loan options possible.

 Get started to find out how much money you can save by refinancing.